 "She is making a monumental sacrifice."

-"All will be right.
-I accept your apology on her behalf." he replied.
+"All will be right."
+He informed.
+"I accept your apology on her behalf."

-The amazon turned her head to see Xena standing in their shared entryway, with a masked expression.
+The bard tilted her head to see her fiancée standing in their shared entryway with an expressionless look.
+"Coming, Xena.
+Goodnight, Kenji."

 Finally his eyes connected with Xena's, and it chilled him to the bone.
-The monk wasn't entirely positive what he was feeling when the Warrior Princess slammed the door, but if he was a betting man, it would be on relief.
+The monk wasn't entirely certain what he was feeling when Xena slammed the door, but if he was a betting man:

 Return to the Academy